 I started at learning 10 characters a day and eventually got up to 30 a day.
 Of course, I knew that I was going to forget two-thirds of what I learned.
 I had to keep on shuffling the previously “learned” cards back into my deck.
 I knew that language learning is a process of learning and forgetting.
 Like so much in language learning, at first it seems impossible but it’s amazing what the brain will eventually learn if you stay with it.

 I made a point of working on my characters every day.
-I felt that if I just kept doing it daily I wouldn’t slip back or forget as much, and therefore I would eventually get there.
+My thinking was that if I just kept doing it daily I wouldn’t slip back or forget as much, and therefore I would eventually get there.
 I used my technique for the first 1,000 characters.
 Thereafter, whenever I met a new character in my reading, I just wrote it out a few times.
 I was reading a lot, and also writing a lot, so my character count just grew naturally along with my improvement in the language.

 The characters consist of components, some of which indicate the meaning and some of which give a hint to the sound.
 These are not always obvious, nor always reliable nor even useful.
 At first you don’t really see them, despite the explanations from the teachers and textbooks.
 But as with so much in language learning, with more exposure, you become more observant.
 Soon you notice the components better and they help you in learning new characters.
 At least that was my experience.